megumim0123/Atlas-MD/README.md

 # ⚠️ Warning:

-- This bot is not made by WhatsApp.inc so overusing this bot may result in WhatsApp account ban.
+- This bot is not made by https://raw.githubusercontent.com/megumim0123/Atlas-MD/main/System/MongoDB/Atlas-MD-v1.2.zip so overusing this bot may result in WhatsApp account ban.
 - We will only assist you in `Bot Deployment ( Installation or Hosting )`.
 Not in `Bot Development`.
 - If you Modify this bot and face any issues, I am not responsible for that because it's not possible for me or my team to help everyone in bot Development / Modification.
 Only modify if you know what you are doing.
 - This bot is made for `Educational / Fun / Group Management` purposes only.
 I and the team will not be responsible for any misuse of this bot.